HEART & TRADITION COLLIDE

 The Fiji hunting trip his freshman year was also Anthony's first time seeing the application of a finished pointing dog in the field.
 He was enamored with their grace, how smooth and free flowing their stride was while clearly running with a high level of intensity and purpose.
 The moment he saw that first point he knew he had to know everything there was about this game called , "Upland Hunting".
 There are many forms of bird hunting, but pairing the process of the hunt with a pointing dog resonated deeply in Anthony' heart, and the rest as they say, is history.

 They travel across Americas public lands, with their Captain Mother Nature leading the way, and give all glory to our Father above.
-Anthony hunts for the journey, the passion, those moments when everything in time freezes, and the pristine feeling of being one with God and your surroundings.
+Anthony hunts for the journey, the passion, those moments when everything in time freezes, and the pristine feeling of being one with God and the elements the journey takes you through.

 "Blessed with the ability, humbled by the opportunity."